-Aggressive driving could require up to 120 days in jail, fines, probation, a Class 2 Misdemeanor on your record, and a suspended driver’s license.
+Aggressive driving could require up to 120 days in jail, fines, probation, a Class 2 misdemeanor on your record, and a suspended driver’s license.
 If convicted, you could face a suspended driver’s license.
-(ARS §28-695)

 Few people have managed to never get a speeding ticket.
 Even the most careful driver can accidentally go beyond the posted speed limit from time to time.
 However, there is a significant difference between a civil speeding ticket and a criminal speeding ticket in Arizona.
 If you are convicted of criminal speeding, you may be facing heavy fines, penalties and a misdemeanor charge on your permanent record.

-Not only is it illegal to drive on a suspended license, it has other financial implications like fines, and towing and storage costs.
-Because this offenses is classified as a misdemeanor, a person could face jail, probation, fines and a prolonged license suspension.
-(ARS §28-3473)
+Not only is it illegal to drive on a suspended license, but it also has other financial implications like fines and towing and storage costs.
+Because this offense is classified as a misdemeanor, a person could face jail, probation, fines and a prolonged license suspension.

-Being charged with a DUI or Fake ID in Arizona comes with not just a criminal case, but also a civil proceeding for your driver’s license.
+Being charged with a DUI or fake ID in Arizona comes with not just a criminal case, but also a civil proceeding for your driver’s license.
 Your MVD hearing is the first opportunity you have to defend your driving privileges.
-A suspended license is more than just a hassle, it could be detrimental to your job, school, and your family responsibilities.
+A suspended license is more than just a hassle, it could be detrimental to your job, education and family responsibilities.